sirampy/Team22/README.md

 |7. **[`v2-full`](https://github.com/sirampy/Team22/tree/v2-full#)**|Version-2 with pipelining and cache incorporated.|
 &nbsp;
 > A more in-depth explanation of each of the branches can be found in their individual READMEs linked above.

+The main branch is purely used for README ans statement purposes.

 &nbsp;
 ## Testing Instructions